NAKANO9331/Traffica/README.md

 ## Acknowledgements

-We would like to thank the authors and contributors of the models and datasets utilized in this project.
+I would like to thank the authors and contributors of the models and datasets utilized in this project.
 Their work has been fundamental to the development and success of Traffica.

 ---